sparkflows/sparkflows-docs/docs/configuration/connecting-spark-cluster.rst

 Setting up PySpark
 -------------------

-If running with PySpark the following might need to be added:
+If running with PySpark the following might need to be added to point PYSPARK to the right version of python on the cluster machines:

 spark-env.sh::